 2. Become a publisher – Convert your PDF’s to HTML5

 The Raspberry Pi is a very capable computer and lots of people like to experiment with it to see what it can do.
 At IDR solutions our developer Lyndon Armitage previously experimented with getting the Raspberry Pi to convert PDF content into the HTML5 format, with a lot of success.
-All you need is a Raspberry Pi, a copy of our PDF to HTML5 trial jar and this handy guide to how to set it up.

 For some of us our youth was spent playing retro games on our Snes, Nes, Sega Master System, ZX Spectrum…the list goes on, but did you know the Raspberry Pi is extremely capable of running these retro consoles.
 The RetroPie Project is a collection of works that turn the Raspberry Pi into a dedicated retro-gaming console.
 It uses Raspbian as the OS and integrates a large set of emulators for a wide variety of computer systems from the past that let you relive those nostalgic memories.